riyabhattacharjee123/satellite-ground-segment/README.md

 **Dockerfile**
 - Builds a lightweight Python 3.11 container
+- Installs system libraries (`libhdf5-dev`, `libnetcdf-dev`) needed to compile the `netCDF4` package
-- Copies `requirements.txt` in first and installs all dependencies from it
+- Copies `requirements.txt` in first and installs all Python dependencies from it
 - Copies all source files into the container
 - Used by all services in docker-compose